 Diagnosing ADHD can be a complex process.
-Unfortunately, online forms are used by many parents to diagnose their children.
-However, it’s common symptoms can be indicative of other disorders.
-Let’s examine what is normal development and other potential causes of attention difficulties.
+Unfortunately, many parents use online forms to diagnose their children.
+However, its common symptoms can be indicative of other disorders.
+Let’s examine normal development and other potential causes of attention difficulties.

 What is ADHD?

-Attention-deficit hyperactivity disorder (ADHD) is a behavioural disorder which often becomes obvious in early childhood ( before 12).
-It is often diagnosed by a specialist clinician such as a Paediatrician, Psychiatrist, Specialist Nurse etc.
+Attention-deficit hyperactivity disorder (ADHD) is a behavioural disorder that often becomes obvious in early childhood (before 12).
+A specialist clinician usually diagnoses it, such as a Paediatrician, Psychiatrist, Specialist Nurse, etc.

 What are the Symptoms of ADHD?

 - Inattentive behaviours, in which a child has trouble paying attention

 - Hyperactivity being on the go, restless and fidgety

 - Impulsive behaviours, in which a child has too much energy and has difficulty controlling their impulses

 ADHD can present different behaviours depending on age, setting (i.e., school, home, playground), and even motivation (e.g., when doing an activity or something a child likes).